 The housing affordability crisis is pushing people into homelessness.
 Domestic and family violence is the leading cause of homelessness for women and children.

 A long-term, national approach to housing is urgently needed.
-In 2018, Baptist Care Australia joins a sector-wide coalition in a major campaign seeking action on our growing housing and homelessness crisis.
+In 2018, Baptist Care Australia joined a sector-wide coalition in a major campaign seeking action on our growing housing and homelessness crisis.
 'Everybody's Home' brings together community housing, peak bodies and homelessness organisations to call for increased government investment in social and affordable housing.
 The campaign also advocates for regulatory change to address issues in the private housing market that work against people who need a secure, suitable and affordable place to live.

 - Federal Government 2018-19 Pre-budget submission December 2017